PebbleTemplates/pebble/docs/src/orchid/resources/wiki/guide/basic-usage.md

 ```

 ### Conditional (Ternary) Operator
-The conditional operator is similar to it's Java counterpart:
+The conditional operator is similar to its Java counterpart:
 ```twig
 {% verbatim %}{{ foo ? "yes" : "no" }}{% endverbatim %}
 ```